 Factiva is the world's most important collection of news.
 With thousands of sources in 28 languages from nearly 200 countries, Factiva provides a comprehensive, curated basis for making better decisions.
 Factiva unlocks the paywall to critical business facts in specialist publications.
+Make faster decisions: Factiva's search results, alerts, newsletters, and charts are about companies, topics, and people that matter to your organization.
+Eliminate the noise of the internet and get to relevant information faster.
+Learn More.
 DialogWeb Redirect.
 Global Positioning System.
 Artist's conception of GPS Block II-F satellite in Earth orbit.

 And how accurate is it?
 If you've ever been walking in an unfamiliar city and got lost in a maze of streets, you'd appreciate having a mobile with GPS to let you know exactly where you are.
 These phones contain a GPS receiver, similar to the ones you can buy for your car.
+The devices make use of the Global Positioning System (GPS), which is a system of satellites maintained by the United States.
 NSW Gov: Exploring GPS.
 The Aerospace Corporation.
 Aero.org: GPS Primer.
 USA: GPS.gov.
 FAQ: GPS.gov.
 Problems Concerns.

 Govt considering GPS tracking of sex offenders.
 Updated Tue 16 Jun 2009, 11:57am AEST Queensland Police Minister Neil Roberts says the State Government has not ruled out using GPS-based supervision systems for sex offenders.

 Professor Julian Hughes is a British psychiatry consultant and an international authority on ethics in dementia care.
-Professor Hughes is in Australia as a guest of Alzheimer's Australia.
-He told Simon Lauder that although millions of dollars are spent on dementia research in Australia it's not enough and that many ethical issues don't get sufficient consideration.
-JULIAN HUGHES: I can instantly think of two broad areas to talk about.
 Tracking dementia patients with GPS.
 An NHS trust has become the first in the country to try fitting dementia patients with tracking devices.